bacontime/blog-mirror/nature/clades.md

 - Supraprimates - It rolls off the tongue better than the synonym *Euarchontoglires*, which means soemthing like 'true-rulers-and-dormice'.
 - Even-toed Ungulates
 - Odd-toed Ungulates
-- Ruminants - "Ruminant" actually has more results on Google than "Ruminate" (66m vs 41m), so it seems like a common enough term.
 - Crocodilians - Secret tip: Never worry about whether it's a crocodile or an alligator.
 Just call them both crocodilians.
 - Ratites - This is the term for those weird flightless bird.
 The name comes from the shape of their sternum.
 Why isn't there a kiwibird emoji?
 - Fowl, Landfowl, Waterfowl